noheadx/noheadx.me/content/posts/2025-10-09-enforcement_trap.markdown

 ---
 categories: ['Leadership', '2025']
 date: "2025-10-09T00:00:00Z"
-excerpt_separator: <!--excerpt-end-->
-title: 'Responsiblity of few'
+title: "The Enforcement Trap: Why Pressuring Developers Guarantees Failure"
 summary: "It's 2025, 12 years after \"The Phoenix Project\".
 Yet, there are companies that seem to be unaware of product and development culture."
 ---

-# Responsibility of Few

-A few weeks ago, I spoke to a CEO of a small IT company who complained to me about the performance of their dev team - developers wouldn't keep the deadlines (the ones they didn't set), they would just work on what they want, and (a classic) never finish any feature.
+A few weeks ago, I spoke to a CEO of a small IT company who complained to me about the performance of their dev team: developers wouldn't keep the deadlines, they would just work on what they want, and (a classic) never finish any feature.

 This had created a huge backlog of unfinished features and unhandled technical debt with important customer projects, hence resulting in unsatisfied customers.
 The company's mid-term target was to scale but the CEO was afraid that adding more projects, products and people would ruin the company in its current state.